-Never face the dilemna of what to bring to a potluck again.
-Your summertime menu just got easier because I promise this simple caesar pasta salad will be your go-to.
-It can easily be made gluten free and vegan so everyone can enjoy it!
+Never face the dilemma of what side dish to bring to a summer barbecue again.
+Your summertime menu just got easier because I promise this simple Caesar pasta salad will be your go-to alongside grilled zucchini salad and Italian pasta salad.

 - Caesar dressing (keep reading for a few options!)